Deskera/Embed-Iframe/readme.txt

 Tags: iframe, embed, page, post, plugin
 Requires at least: 1.3
 Tested up to: 5.4.2
+Requires PHP: 5.3
 Stable tag: trunk

 Allows the insertion of code to display an external webpage within an iframe.

 == Description ==

-Embed Iframe is a plugin that will let you embed iframe - an HTML tag that allows a webpage to be displayed inline with the current page, in a Wordpress post.
+Embed Iframe is a plugin that will let you embed iframe - an HTML tag that allows a webpage to be displayed inline with the current page, in a WordPress post.
 Although an iframe can lead to a complicated website, it can be very effective when used appropriately.

 == Installation ==